23 Male Model Poses & Prompts + Tips for Great Male Poses

 Male model poses | Credit: Teryani Riggs (left)/ Hejaz Memon (right)

-Frequently used in fashion magazines, the Jacket Over-the-shoulder pose is one of the best male poses for adding a touch of nonchalance or “attitude” to the portrait.
+Frequently used in fashion magazines, but suited for any portrait, the Jacket Over-the-Shoulder pose adds a touch of nonchalance or “attitude” to the portrait.

 Credit: Michael Silkesjoo